EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Passage diplomacy at Hormuz and Turkey as potential alternative corridor
+The diplomacy of passage at Hormuz and the Turkish corridor as a potential alternative

 Daily Sabah covers the crisis from two angles.
-First, Pakistan: the 30 days of free transport, the 40% fuel hike, the popular anger.
-Second, maritime: Iran 'eases passage' for 'friendly' vessels at Hormuz.
+The first is Pakistani: the 30 days of free transportation in the capital, the 40% increase in fuel prices, public anger.
+The second is maritime: Iran 'eases passage' for 'friendly' ships at Hormuz.
 The article details a fascinating fact: the CMA CGM container ship changed its AIS signal to 'Owner France' before entering Iranian waters, signaling its nationality to authorities.
-Ships switch off their transponders during the crossing -- their signal disappears from tracking data.
-Two VLCC oil tankers and one LNG carrier operated by Oman Shipping also exited the Gulf.
-The Mitsui O.S.K.
-Lines spokesperson refused to say when the crossing occurred or whether negotiations were needed.
-Turkey, Iran's direct neighbor and NATO member, watches this 'passage diplomacy' with strategic interest: Ankara too must negotiate its energy supplies and could become an alternative corridor if Hormuz remains partially closed.
+Ships turn off their transponders during transit—their signal disappears from tracking data.
+Two VLCC tankers and one methane carrier operated by Oman Shipping also left the Gulf.
+The spokesman for Mitsui O.S.K.
+Lines refuses to say when the transit occurred or whether negotiations were necessary.
+Turkey, a direct neighbor of Iran and NATO member, observes this 'diplomacy of passage' with strategic interest: Ankara must also negotiate its energy supplies and could become an alternative corridor if Hormuz remains partially closed.

-Neo-Ottomanism: Turkey as natural energy bridge between East and West
+Neo-Ottomanism: Turkey as a natural energy bridge between East and West

 Strategic opportunism presented as pragmatism